-Spaying or neutering puppies is the responsible way to care for your pet and it's important to know when to do it.
+Spaying or neutering puppies is the responsible way to care for your pet, and it's important to know when to do it.
 Female pups mature more quickly than you may think.
-They can become pregnant as early as five or six months old and most dogs can produce two litters a year.
+They can become pregnant as early as 5 or 6 months old, and most dogs can produce two litters a year.

 Spaying and Neutering

 The words altering, sterilizing, and neutering all refer to surgery performed by a veterinarian that removes the reproductive organs of either a male or female animal, making them unable to reproduce.
 Castration removes a male dog’s testicles.
 An ovariohysterectomy, or spay, removes the female dog’s ovaries and uterus.

 Surgery prevents unwanted litters and can also help drastically reduce chances of mammary cancer or testicular cancer.

 Spaying and neutering can also eliminate obnoxious and sometimes dangerous romantic behavior such as roaming, fighting, excessive urine marking, and mounting visitor’s legs.
 For intact male dogs, they are twice as likely to get hit by a car then neutered males which is a big deal as hit by car injuries can be fatal and very serious for pets.
 The surgeries also help prevent aggressive behavior, fight wounds, messy canine vaginal discharges, and dangerous uterine infections like pyometra.
 If you are concerned about sterilizing your dog, speak with your veterinarian.